sland587/Excel_Project-Data_Analytics/Project_1-Dashboard/README.md

 #### Analysis & Reflection

 ##### Insights
 To visualize salary differences clearly, I used a horizontal bar chart sorted by descending salary.
-This approach helps quickly spot which roles such as **Senior Data Engineers** and **Data Scientists** consistently offer higher pay.
+This approach helps quickly spot Senior roles and Engineers consistently offer higher pay when compared to Analyst roles.

 ##### Takeaway
 Good design choices can enhance clarity.
 Sorting and formatting really matter when building dashboards people will rely on.